 - To adhere to the PHEAA State Grant policy and prior to the final crediting of funds to transfer students, a copy of the official academic transcript from the prior postsecondary institution where a PHEAA state grant was credited must be submitted to Walnut Hill College’s Office of Financial Aid to complete the academic progress testing.

 - PHEAA State Grant final crediting is also reviewed and confirmed at the certification of the fall, winter, spring, summer, and annual reconciliation rosters.

 An international student body is the epitome of the world-class education we offer at Walnut Hill College.
 Our international students enrich our campus culture and bring myriad perspectives on food and hospitality to the table.
 And in a city as diverse as Philadelphia, there is no limit to where our students can explore their talents and creativity.

 - A TOEFL (Test of English as a Foreign Language) score of 480 or higher is required if English is not your native language.

 - International high school transcripts must be sent to World Education Services for credential evaluation.

 - Official bank statements are needed to verify sufficient funds to cover the cost of the educational program and living expenses for the first academic year.

-- SEVIS I-20 form, “Certificate of Eligibility for Nonimmigrant Student Status,” must be submitted to the American Consulate in your home country.
-Please contact our Office of Admissions for this form.
+- A SEVIS Form I-20, “Certificate of Eligibility for Nonimmigrant Student Status,” must be submitted to the American Consulate in your home country.
+Please visit this page for more information on the Form I-20.